PoisonIsBestType/BlackLotus/README.md

 BlackLotus is a color theme inspired by Christopher Rush's MTG Black Lotus artwork.

-The main colors are reminescent from the lotus flower itself:
+The main colors are found in the lotus flower itself:
-- reddish-purplish dark gray tones for background
+- reddish/purplish dark gray tones for background
--  yellowish-greenish dim white tones for foreground
+-  yellowish/greenish dim white tones for foreground
 -  dim or bright blue and purple options for accent color

 All colors were picked from the artwork directly.
-With just a few exceptions, to build a cohesive palette.
+With just a few exceptions to build a cohesive palette.

 ![](./palette.png)

-You can find the complete Hex-list [here](https://github.com/PoisonIsBestType/BlackLotus/blob/main/hex-list.txt)
+You can find the complete Hex list [here](https://github.com/PoisonIsBestType/BlackLotus/blob/main/hex-list.txt)

 Exemples: